Want to find anyones email address for free by name alone?

 Search Twitter for “can’t find email” and you’ll get the idea.
 There are countless people every second failing to find email addresses:

-Truth is, the more important a person is, the harder it is to find their email address.
+Truth is, the more important a person is, the harder it is to find their email address (even if you follow them on Twitter or on their business facebook page).

 So, to help you employ the 26 cold email templates and resources I shared with you earlier, I’m going to give you my own foolproof methods to find obscure email addresses in minutes.